Bima42/docstral/README.md

 ![docstral-tiny-demo.gif](docs/docstral-tiny-demo.gif)

+## Important notes

+⚠️ The Mistral AI Documentation have recently been updated, and DocStral's scraper and ingestion pipeline have not yet been adjusted to reflect these changes.

 ## Tech Stack

-I use the following tools to build the application:
+I use the following tools to build the application:⚠️

 ### Backend